PhoenixTales/wiki.gothicarchive.org/magic/index.md

 - `True Power`: `Once a magus has reached a stage which enables him to rise above the limits of his existence, he can place himself on a higher plane than that in which mortal man lives.
 He can break through the boundaries of time and space`
 - `The Secrets Of Magic`: `disciple of the art of magic must be able to use his spirit as a tool`
 - effect of `Ball Lightning` spell is described as `A ball of magic power`, implying that the raw, most basic form of magic energy may reassemble lightning / electric plasma
+- `Chromanin I`: `the source of my power lies hidden (...) use it to break the chains of this world`

 ## Source of magic: mage or gods?
 - it's unclear if magic originates from the mage himself, or from the gods